jamezycesar-collab/credit-agreement-chatbot/README.md

 ## License

-This implementation is provided as-is for educational and commercial use.
+This project is licensed under the MIT License.

 ## Support